wickett/continuous-delivery-class/README.md

 ## Prerequisites

-Install Docker for Mac from https://docs.docker.com/docker-for-mac/install/ Install python and chrome for the UI tests
+Install Docker for Mac from https://docs.docker.com/docker-for-mac/install/ Install python (brew install python) and chrome for the UI tests

 ## To run jenkins, nexus, and the test fixture containers